Everglades, Key West, Florida

 After reporting the finding to a park ranger I was told that I had made a mistake, that it was something else since the description did not match any species that could be found on location.

-I could fortunately snap a picture of that snake, picture that I could not show at the time to the park ranger because of technical reasons.
+I fortunately managed to snap a picture of that snake, which I could not show at the time to the park ranger because of technical reasons.

 Once back home, I managed to finally see the photo and here it is.
 It seems to be a reticulated python or a Burmese python.
 Either way they are not native to Florida, but rather the rainforests of Asia.
 Since I saw this one on its own, it must have been someone's escaped pet.
 These guys can grow to more than 20 feet long.